andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 We're currently standing in front of the Royal Palace on the 19th of May, looking down upon the final stretch of the parade route.
-Sondre's girlfriend Nora is (rightfully) incensed that he did not take me to the parade while shoveling mountains of ice cream in my face. *2 scoops?
+Sondre's girlfriend Nora is (rightfully) incensed that he did not take me to the parade and shovel mountains of ice cream in my face. *2 scoops?
 Make it 3, I'm not driving*.
 But to be fair she did leave the country the week of the 17th, which should be a crime in my opinion.